Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 `--mute`, and `--decode-mode cpu|vdpau-readback|vdpau-direct`, using the same `VideoSource::parse` rules as the in-app Change Video flow.
-The decode mode defaults to `cpu`. `--mute` sets sysaudio's per-stream software gain to zero while leaving the audio callback and audio-master playback clock active.
+The decode mode defaults to `cpu`. `--mute` sets sysaudio's per-stream software gain to zero while leaving the audio callback and timestamp timeline active.

 Muted/paused GhostBSD validation against Twitch VOD `2386400830` confirms the real integration without producing sound.
 Both CPU and `vdpau-direct` runs selected the 1280x720/60 HLS rendition, discovered AAC as 44.1 kHz stereo S16, and opened `sysaudio/oss` at 44.1 kHz stereo.
 The VDPAU run additionally initialised the NVIDIA 580.173.02 streaming decoder and the four-slot `GLX interop2 -> Vulkan -> wgpu` bridge.
-A hardware-free `oxideav-sysaudio` mock regression proves that the 50 ms preroll gates start, consumed PCM advances the master clock, and an empty ring causes the clock to remain fixed while the callback emits silence.
-A separate real-network seek smoke test was run through `OxidePlayback` while remaining paused throughout:
-Twitch 160p requested media 300.000 s, selected segment 29 (`#EXTINF` start 290.290 s),
-landed on a video access point at media 298.334 s / raw 368.358 s, then received the first post-seek AAC epoch at media 298.368 s.
-The OSS stream never entered Playing.
-The temporary network-dependent test was removed afterwards.
-The full Sanctuary app suite currently passes 78 tests.
+A current muted `vdpau-direct` playing smoke test confirms the timestamp-aware path on real OSS: source/device both negotiated 44.1 kHz stereo, the PCM ring stayed near its 500 ms forward target, `next_output_pts` advanced by 44,100 sample frames per second, and no audio underruns were reported.

+The timestamp-aware audio path is covered primarily by deterministic mock/ring tests: contiguous PTS, missing PTS, partial/full overlap, late frames after underrun, small and ring-spanning gaps, incremental zero padding, whole-frame deferral on capacity pressure, empty/partial underflow, stale-buffer discard, future-ring silence, stereo sample-frame accounting, and head-of-line back-pressure are all pinned.
+The Sanctuary app suite currently passes 102 tests.

 This Twitch web-player GraphQL/Usher protocol is not a stable public playback API, so all Twitch-specific request shape, client ID and token handling remain isolated